-What is Kindle FreeTime?
+What is Amazon Kids?

 Progress through books will also be tracked separately from your reading.
 If you both want to read The Hobbit, for example, your child’s progress will be tracked separately from yours.
 If you simply used the same account and were reading the same book, it would be constantly trying to sync that book to the furthest read page, which isn’t ideal when two separate people are reading it.

-Importantly, unlike locking down a device with parental control settings above, you still have to assign that content to FreeTime for your child.
+Importantly, unlike locking down a device with parental control settings above, you still have to assign that content to Amazon Kids for your child.
 This can be done on the device itself or through a browser, so you can easily buy books and assign them to children, but it’s a deliberate action.

 Households and Family Library